orban/blog/articles/2011-02-17-neat-algorithms---flocking.md

 <div class="flock" id="prettyDemo"></div>

 You can also turn on a legend and a magnified view of one boid: <button class="awesome" id="decorateDemo">Decorate</button>

 ### The code & components

 Heres the essence of the Coffeescript class modeling the boid.
 Each boid has a `location` and a `velocity`, which are represented as `Vector` objects ([source](https://github.com/hornairs/blog/blob/master/assets/coffeescripts/flocking/vector.coffee)).
 Each frame calls the `step` method on each boid, which calculates an acceleration based on the 3 components.
-This acceleration is added to the velocity and limited so the boid can't go too fast.
-The new velocity is added to the location to actually move the boid.
+This acceleration is added to the velocity, which is then limited to a maxmium magnitude so the boid can't go too fast.
+The new velocity is added to the location to translate the boid on the map.

     :::coffeescript
     # Ported almost directly from http://processingjs.org/learning/topic/flocking